galantelab/sandy/v0.23/main.md

 ```
 whose options' exaustive list can be consulted by `sandy genome -h` or
 even `sandy help genome` commands.
-At least one fasta-file must be given as the `<FILEs>` term.
+At least one fasta-file must be given as the `<fasta-file>` term.
 The results
 will be one or two fastaq-files, depending on the sequencing-type option,
 `-t`, for single-ended or paired-ended reads, and an additional file for
 the reads-counts.